Updated on August 19, 2021 by Igor

 14. Monitor your email metrics

 Regularly keep track of the open, reply, bounce and unsubscribe rate metrics.
 If they fall under a certain value then something might be wrong with the email delivery.
+Here is a list of the essential 5 key email metrics you should be tracking, regularly.

 Now you understand how email deliverability directly impacts the success of your email campaigns and why it’s one of the most important email metrics you need to keep an eye on.
 Hopefully these practical tips will help your emails reach the recipient’s inbox and improve your email marketing.